tldr-pages/tldr/pages/common/toipe.md

 `toipe {{-f|--file}} {{path/to/file}}`

-- Specify number of words on each test:
+- Specify the number of words on each test:

 `toipe {{-n|--num}} {{number_of_words}}`